On the Whittaker Plancherel Theorem for Real Reductive Groups: The holomorphic continuation of Jacquet integrals

-The purpose of this section is to describe our work on the analytic continuation of Jacquet integrals.
+The main purpose of this section is to describe our work on the analytic continuation of Jacquet integrals.
 The proofs of the main results are complicated.
-We will refer to the appropriate places in \cite{RRGII} Section 15.4.
+We will refer to the appropriate places in \cite{RRGII} Section 15.4. \ In addition the section includes some new estimates on Jacquet integrals outside the range of convergence that are needed in the Whittaker Plancherel theorem.

 We will assume that $\chi$ is generic throughout this section.
 If $(\pi,H)$ is a Hilbert representation of $G$ then the space of Whittaker vectors on $H^{\infty}$ is